dbactual/thomaspaine-www/content/works/an-essay-on-dream.md

    hears answers, gives and receives information, and it acts all these parts itself.

-   Yet however various and eccentric the imagination may be in the creating of images and ideas, it cannot supply the place of memory with respect to things that are forgotten when we are awake.
+   But however various and eccentric the imagination may be in the creating of images and ideas, it cannot supply the place of memory, with respect to things that are forgotten when we are awake.
 For example, if we have forgotten the name of a person, and dream of seeing him and asking him his name, he cannot tell it; for it is ourselves asking ourselves the question.

-   But though the imagination cannot supply the place of real memory,  it has the wild faculty of counterfeiting memory.
-It dreams of persons it never knew, and talks to them as if it remembered them as old acquaintance.
+   But though the imagination cannot supply the place of real memory  it has the wild faculty of counterfeiting memory.
+It dreams of persons it never knew, and talks to them as if it remembered them as old acquaintances.
 It relates circumstances that never happened, and tells them as if they had happened.
-It goes to places that never existed, and knows where all the streets and houses are, as if we had been there before.
+It goes to places that never existed, and knows where all the streets and houses are as if we had been there before.
 The scenes it creates are often as scenes remembered.
-It will sometimes act a dream within a dream, and, in the delusion of dreaming, tell a dream it never dreamed, and tell it as if it was from memory.

-   It may also be remarked, that the imagination in a dream has no idea of time, as time.
+It will sometimes act a dream within a dream, and in the delusion of dreaming tell a dream it never dreamed and tell it as if it was from memory.
+It may also be remarked, that the imagination, in a dream, has no idea of time, *as time*.
 It counts only by circumstances; and if a succession of circumstances pass in a dream that would require a great length of time to accomplish them, it will appear to the dreamer that a length of time equal thereto has passed also.

-   As this is the state of the mind in a dream, it may rationally be said that every person is mad once in twenty-four hours, for were he to act in the day as he dreams in the night, he would be confined for a lunatic.
-In a state of wakefulness, those three faculties being all active, and acting in unison, constitute the rational man.

-   In dream it is otherwise, and, therefore, that state which is called insanity appears to be no other than a dismission of those faculties, and a cessation of the judgment during wakefulness that we so often experience during sleep; and idiocy, into which some persons have fallen, is that cessation of all the faculties of which we can be sensible when we happen to wake before our memory.
+   As this is the state of the mind in a dream, it may rationally be said that every person is mad once in twenty-four hours, for were he to act in the day as he dreams in the night he would be confined for a lunatic.
+In a state of wakefulness those three faculties being all active and acting in unison constitute the rational man.
+In dream it is otherwise, and therefore that state which is called insanity appears to be no other than a disunion of those faculties and a cessation of the judgment, during wakefulness, that we so often experience during sleep; and idiocy, into which some persons have fallen, is that cessation of all the faculties of which we can be sensible when we happen to wake before our memory.

-   In this view of the mind, how absurd it is to place reliance upon dreams, and how much more absurd to make them a foundation for religion; yet the belief that Jesus Christ is the Son of God, begotten by the Holy Ghost, a being never heard of before, stands on the foolish story of an old man's dream.
-"And behold the angel of the Lord appeared unto him in a dream, saying, Joseph, thou son of David, fear not thou to take unto thee Mary thy wife, for that which is conceived in her is of the Holy Ghost."-Matt, i, 20.
+   In this view of the mind, how absurd it is to place reliance upon dreams, and how much more absurd to make them a foundation for religion; yet the belief that Jesus Christ is the Son of God, begotten by the holy ghost, a being never heard of before, stands on the story of an old man's dream. "*And behold the angel of the Lord appeared to Joseph in a dream, saying, Joseph, thou son of David, fear not thou to take unto thee Mary thy wife, for that which is conceived in her is of the holy ghost.*" Matt. ch.
+1, v.
+20.

    After this we have the childish stories of three or four other dreams: about Joseph going into Egypt; about his coming back again; about this, and about that, and this story of dreams has thrown Europe into a dream for more than a thousand years.

-   All the efforts that nature, reason and conscience have made to awaken man from it, have been ascribed by priestcraft and superstition to the working of the devil, and had it not been for the American Revolution, which, by establishing the universal right of conscience, first opened the way to free discussion, and for the French Revolution that followed, this Religion of Dreams had continued to be preached, and that after it had ceased to be believed.
+All the efforts that nature, reason, and conscience have made to awaken man from it have been ascribed by priestcraft and superstition to the workings of the devil, and had it not been for the American revolution, which by establishing the *universal right* of conscience, first opened the way to free discussion, and for the French revolution that followed, this religion of dreams had continued to be preached, and that after it had ceased to be believed.
 Those who preached it and did not believe it, still believe the delusion necessary.
 They were not bold enough to be honest, nor honest enough to be bold.

-                                   **********
+   (The following, in parentheses, is from the 1803 edition which has not been edited for accuracy:)

-    Every new religion, like a new play, requires a new apparatus of dresses and machinery, to fit the new characters it creates.
+   (Every new religion, like a new play, requires a new apparatus of dresses and machinery, to fit the new characters it creates.
 The story of Christ in the New Testament brings a new being upon the stage, which it calls the Holy Ghost; and the story of Abraham, the father of the Jews, in the Old